- What Is The Mind Gut Connection?

 How Will Looking After Your Gut Affect Your Body?

 As you can see, looking after your gut health will improve your overall health.
-By consuming more probiotic and prebiotic foods, and reducing your stress with lifestyle changes, you can reduce the effects of stress on the digestive system and feel better in your own skin.
+By consuming more probiotic and prebiotic foods, and reducing your stress with lifestyle changes such as mindfulness, you can reduce the effects of stress on the digestive system and feel better in your own skin.